minershive/hiveos-linux/hive/miners/tt-miner/3.0.6/ReadMe.txt

 			LYRA2V3		Lyra2 Revision 3 (Vertcoin)
 			HONEYCOMB	HoneyComb (BeeNode)

--AALT			ALGONAME	select the algorithm to use for mining the alternate coin

 This parameter will always load the algo that fits best to the installed driver.
 If you want to make sure that TT-Miner uses a certain cuda version please append one of these values:
 			-92		for cuda 9.20	(ETHASH-92, UBQHASH-92)